Harden Your Home Network Against Network Intrusions

 You will see your new policy in the list on the “Policy” page.
 You will notice a “Rule adjustments” tab.
 It gives you the ability to make manual adjustments to specific rules.
 OPNsense recommends keeping manual adjustments to a minimum since it can slow down the user interface, but I imagine it could also slow down rule processing as well which could reduce your overall throughput.

 Scheduling Updates to Rulesets

-Finally, all that is left to do is schedule a time for the rulesets to be updated.
+Finally, all that is left to do is schedule a time for the rulesets to be periodically updated.
 Go to the “Schedule” tab and click the “enabled” checkbox.
-Then enter a time you would like to update the rules.
-On my router, I set it to 2 am every day.
+Then enter a frequency you would like to update the rules.
+In the example below, the rules will be updated at 2:00am every day.
 For the “Command” select box, select the “Update and reload intrusion detection rules” if it does not already default to that option.
-You may optionally provide a description.
-It will be displayed along with any other scheduled tasks you may have set up for other services (on the “System > Settings > Cron” page).
+You may optionally provide a “Description”.
+The description will be displayed along with any other scheduled tasks you may have set up for other services (on the “System > Settings > Cron” page).

 Please Note: You should be aware that the free intrusion detection rulesets are on a 30-day delay from the paid rulesets (at least for the ET rules) so it is possible you could still get hit by rapidly spreading zero-day vulnerabilities.
-While keeping up on patching will not necessarily prevent you from getting hit by a zero-day, it is still a very good practice because the Internet still gets probed by attackers for vulnerabilities which already have patches available hoping to find unpatched systems.
-They are often very successful with unpatched routers and various IoT devices.
+While keeping up on patching will not necessarily prevent this scenario from occurring, it is still a very good practice because the Internet is constantly being scanned by attackers for vulnerabilities – both known and unknown.
+A layered approach to defense if often the best strategy to protect your systems/devices.

-After some time, you may periodically check the “Alerts” tab to see the activity that is occurring on your network.
-It will list the time of the event, whether the connection was blocked or simply logged as an alert, the interface the event occurred, the IP addresses of your network and/or Internet devices that are in communication, and the description of the rule triggered.
+After some time of running intrusion detection, you may periodically check the “Alerts” tab to see the activity that is occurring on your network.
+It will list the time of the event, whether the connection was blocked or simply logged as an alert, the interface the event occurred, the source/destination IP addresses of the network activity, and the description of the rule triggered.